durrantlab/autogrow4/docker/README.md

 # Run instructions
 To run AutoGrow4 in a docker, please run the `autogrow_in_docker.py` script:
-    Example on Linux/MacOS:
+1. Example on Linux/MacOS:

-        #  cd to this directory in a bash terminal
+    1.  cd to this directory in a bash terminal `cd autogrow4/docker/`

-        1) cd autogrow4/docker/
-        # Run autogrow_in_docker.py with sudo and supply a json file using the
-        # normal pathing of your system.
+    2. Run `autogrow_in_docker.py` with sudo and supply a json file using the normal pathing of your system. ie) `sudo python autogrow_in_docker.py -j ./examples/sample_autogrow_docker_json.json`

-        # Please note that the docker downloads its own copy of obabel and MGLTools
-        # so you do not need to provide those paths.
+        - Please note that the docker downloads its own copy of obabel and MGLTools so you do not need to provide those paths.
-        2) `sudo python autogrow_in_docker.py -j ./examples/sample_autogrow_docker_json.json`

-        # Results will be output to the directory specified by the root_output_folder variable
+        - Results will be output to the directory specified by the `root_output_folder` variable

-    Example on Windows OS:
+2. Example on Windows OS:

-        1) open a docker enabled and bash enabled terminal with administrative privileges
+    1. open a docker enabled and bash enabled terminal with administrative privileges

-        #  cd to this directory in a bash terminal
+    2. cd to this directory in a bash terminal `cd autogrow4/docker/`

-        3) cd autogrow4/docker/
-        4)  `python autogrow_in_docker.py -j ./examples/sample_autogrow_docker_json.json`
+    3. Run `autogrow_in_docker.py` using the normal pathing of your system. ie) `python autogrow_in_docker.py -j ./examples/sample_autogrow_docker_json.json`

+        - Please note that the docker downloads its own copy of obabel and MGLTools so you do not need to provide those paths.

-        # Results will be output to the directory specified by the root_output_folder variable
+        - Results will be output to the directory specified by the `root_output_folder` variable

 Files
 =====